2019 - 2020 Jane Slowey memorial members

 “I was so pleased to see this scheme focusing specifically on developing women in leadership roles.”

-Jilna wants to be able to convey the intersections of migration, race and gender with clarity and boldness, to maximise the impact of her organisation’s campaigns.
-As a co-director, she manages a project that coordinates campaigns and advocacy aimed at dismantling the hostile environment for migrants in London.
+Jilna wants to be able to convey the intersections of migration, race and gender with clarity and boldness.
+When she was co-director at the Migrants’ Rights Network, she managed a project that coordinated campaigns and advocacy aimed at dismantling the hostile environment for migrants in London.
 Jilna will be mentored by Thomas Lawson, chief executive, Leap Confronting Conflict.

 “I can’t wait to implement all of the learning at my organisation.”

 Emily wants to be a catalyst for change among the autistic community, helping people with autism to live and achieve the lives they very much deserve in the face of adversity.
 To achieve this, she founded a social enterprise start-up during her BA at the University of Sheffield: a micro-specialised recruitment agency that aims to get young autistic adults into sustainable employment.
 Emily will be mentored by Rosie Ferguson, chief executive of Gingerbread.

 “I’m so excited for the years to come, to continue the legacy of such an incredible woman and create a lasting impact that will really help shape the future for the better.”

 Carol has extensive international work experience and has been using her entrepreneurial and analytical skills within the charity sector for the past 10 years.
 She is a founding member of Money4Youth, an organisation that equips individuals and grassroots organisations in the UK and Africa with financial education and entrepreneurial skills.
 Carol will be mentored by Rosemary Watt-Wyness, chief executive, London Youth.